FAQ’s for Citygate Network Benefits Program

 Yes, the deductible would apply before the coinsurance for Inpatient/Outpatient hospital for all plans and for the HSA on prescriptions.
 However, the deductible would not apply for prescription on the PPO plan.

-Q 25.
-Will Ciygate receive monthly or quarterly statements on its claims account and its balances?
+Will Citygate Network receive monthly or quarterly statements on its claims account and its balances?

-Yes, Citygate will receive weekly claim/banking updates from PlanSource and also receive detailed integrated claims and advanced analytics/predictive modeling via the online data warehouse we are developing called OBI (online business intelligence).
+Yes, Citygate Network receives weekly claim/banking updates and also receives detailed integrated claims and advanced analytics/predictive modeling on a monthly basis via our online data warehouse called OBI (Online Business Intelligence).

-Q 26.
-How are the claims up to $350,000 stop-loss level administered and who will receive and review these reports?
+How are the claims up to stop-loss attachment point administered and who will receive and review these reports?

-All claims below the $350,000 specific stop-loss level will be paid from the Citygate medical fund which as stated above will be managed/administered by PlanSource.
-Citygate will have access to weekly claim reports as well as access to an integrated data warehouse we have built for Citygate called “Online Business Intelligence” or OBI for short.
-OBI will consolidate all data flowing through the Citygate Medical/RX program and allows us to look at a nearly infinite number of variables tied to Citygate’s aggregate data for the purposes of reporting and broader plan stewardship.
+All claims below the specific stop-loss thresholds will be paid from the Citygate Network benefits account which as stated above will be managed/administered by PlanSource.
+Citygate Network has access to claim reports as well as access to an integrated data warehouse called “Online Business Intelligence” or OBI for short.
+OBI will consolidate all data flowing through the Citygate Benefit Medical/RX program and allows us to look at a nearly infinite number of variables tied to the programs aggregate data for the purposes of reporting and broader plan stewardship.

-Q 29.
-Is the group questionnaire processed yearly or is this a one-time evaluation?
+Is the Group Risk Health Assessment processed yearly or is this a one-time evaluation?

 This is a one-time evaluation that will not be repeated in subsequent years.

-Q 31.
-Our mission does not have a January 1st renewal date so how do we join the program given our renewal date doesn’t align with this new program?
+Our organization does not have a January 1st renewal date so how do we join the program given our renewal date doesn’t align with this new program?

-Many missions do not currently have a January 1st renewal date.
-That said, the transition to a January 1st plan year is a simple one for most missions.
-Simply go through the normal healthcare renewal process as you typically would and then provide a 30-day (minimum) cancellation notice effective January 1, 2019 to your health insurance vendor.
-You will then go through the enrollment process for the Citygate Network Benefits Program and new ID cards will be sent your employees for the January 1st, 2019 plan effective date.
-If your mission is currently not in a traditional, fully-insured healthcare program please contact our team via the Citygate Network website (www.CitygateBenefits.com).
+Many organizations do not currently have a January 1st renewal date.
+That said, the transition to a January 1st plan year is very simple via a “short plan year”.
+If you are not joining on January 1st just go through your normal healthcare renewal process and then provide a 30-day (minimum) cancelation notice to your current health insurance vendor.
+You will then go through the enrollment process for the Citygate Benefits program and new ID cards will be sent to your employees based on the date you choose to join.
+We call this a “short plan year” because on January 1st the Citygate Benefits program will renew for your organization along with any applicable plan/rate changes.

-No. There are no pre-existing condition limitations in the Citygate Medical/Rx program.
+No. There are no pre-existing condition limitations in the Citygate Benefits Medical/Rx program.